jamesthekee/jamesthekee.github.io/index.md

 # welcome to my page

 hello i am james.
-i am a computer science graduate from the UK. i like computers and maths and the universe and worms
+i am a CS graduate from the UK. i like computers and maths and the universe and worms

 here are some of my projects